 This wonderful cafe was recommended to us by a local, and we are so glad we listened.
 Cafe Meinheim is the most AMAZING breakfast place!

 Platters like these need to make their way to the UK ASAP!
 I opted for the ‘Schwedisches Frühstück’.
 This means ‘Swedish breakfast’ (I know, I didn’t even have a German meal as my first – oops!) but honestly, I can rarely resist salmon!
 Check out all our plates below!

 Following this, we wandered through Nuremberg.

-It’s a very easy city to walk around on foot and all the sites are in a fairly compact area as it is essentially a medieval city and most of the main attractions are within the castle walls.
-When you reach higher ground, you can see the 4 medieval towers marking each corner of the square.
+It’s a very easy city to walk around on foot and all the sites are in a fairly compact area.
+As it is essentially a medieval city, most of the main attractions in Nuremberg are within the castle walls.
+When you reach higher ground, you can see the four medieval towers marking each corner of the square.
 Unfortunately though, we experienced a very grey weekend so our pictures are rather dark!

 Nuremberg’s Christmas Market

-The first weekend of Nuremberg’s famous Christmas Market was a fantastic time to visit.
-My first visit to Germany and my first European Christmas Market in one go!
+The first weekend of the famous Nuremberg Christmas Market was a fantastic time to visit.
+My first visit to Germany and my first European Christmas Market – in one go!

-People flock from around the world to experience Germany’s Christmas markets and interestingly, Nuremberg has established itself as a ‘less tacky’ option than others, so I was very excited to see my first authentic Christmas Market!
+People flock from around the world to experience Germany’s Christmas markets.
+Interestingly, Nuremberg has established itself as a ‘less tacky’ option than others, so I was very excited to see my first authentic Christmas Market!

 There were beautiful horses doing little round-trips as well as a huge array of market stalls to peruse.
 I opted for a heart-shaped waffle and the others had some glühwein!